-- To be in good standing and considered part of the Fixed Membership of a Committee, a Fixed Member must attend at least 75% of regularly scheduled Committee meetings within the past 12 months, unless the Committee's Bylaws have different requirements. - There may only be one Fixed Member per agency on each Standing Committee. - The Committee Chair and any other Committee Officers count towards the Fixed Membership. - Each Committee must have at least one FMCoC Board of Director as either a Committee Officer or Fixed Member.

-Fixed Members will be accepted onto the Committee on an ongoing basis throughout the year.
-The CES and HMIS Committee Fixed Membership are clearly defined in this Charter, but the

-Fixed Members can otherwise be selected using any election process outlined in the Committee's bylaws/Charter.
+- To be in good standing and considered part of the Fixed Membership of a Committee, a Fixed Member must attend at least 75% of regularly scheduled Committee meetings within the past 12 months, unless the Committee's Bylaws have different requirements. - Fixed Members (other than for the FMCoC LEAB) are also required to be FMCoC Members in good standing. - There may only be one Fixed Member per agency on each Standing Committee. - The Committee Chair and any other Committee Officers count towards the Fixed Membership. - Each Committee must have at least one FMCoC Board of Director as either a Committee Officer or Fixed Member. - Fixed Members will be accepted onto the Committee on an ongoing basis throughout the year, up to the maximum of 15 members per Committee or using any other election process outlined in the Committee's bylaws.